aaronsniehaus/MnDOT_PV_Project/README.md

 To access it, you'll need the following software:

-Texas Instruments Code Composer Studio (CCS)
+Texas Instruments Code Composer Studio (CCS),

-Altium Designer
+Altium Designer,

+Texas Instruments C2000Ware Package for CCS

 The code as of 2/19/2020 is fully functional for open loop control.
 ADC values are constantly updated at a sufficient rate and write to an array of 6 ADC values, at a pre-defined number of samples over time, "SampleDepth."